 fail to consider and act on all applicable standards in the xxx IT Business Continuity Guide.

-fail to advise clients of any significant implications of the plan
+fail to advise clients of any significant implications of the plan.

+The Busines Coninuity Plan is to be in place by end October 2012

 Receive, process, or disburse funds under controls that are insufficient to meet the Board appointed auditor’s standards.